engula/engula.github.io/docs/index.md

 Nowadays, tools like RocksDB and gRPC enable us to build a decent standalone database with much less effort.
 However, when it comes to distributed databases and then cloud databases, things are still tough.

-So we decided to build Engula, a cloud-native storage engine that leverages elastic resources to deliver reliable, cost-effective, high-performance services.
+So we decided to build Engula, a cloud-native storage engine that leverages elastic resources to deliver reliable, cost-effective services.
-It provides composable components for caching, logging, scheduling, and replication to save our troubles.
+It provides components for caching, logging, scheduling, and replication to save our troubles.
-It also provides debugging, monitoring, data migration, and capacity management tools to make our operation and maintenance easier.
+It also provides tools for debugging, monitoring, data migration, and capacity management to make our operation and maintenance easier.
 It is cross-platform and vendor-independent, allows flexible deployment on local hosts, on-premise servers, and cloud platforms.
-**Engula's mission is to empower engineers to build next-generation data infrastructures with less effort and more confidence.**

 We believe this is the storage engine we want when we build the next database.
 We are excited about this future, and we welcome everyone to [join](https://github.com/engula/engula) it!